publiccodenet/about/activities/staff-meetings/retrospective-agenda.md

 ## Goal

-In this session, we look back at how things went in the team and try to identify what can be done better
+In this session, we look back at how things went in the team and try to identify what can be done better, and identify next steps

 ## Preparation